 Virus replication is interrupted at a later step by anti-HIV drugs, called protease inhibitors such as:

-HIV can become resistant to each class of drugs, so a combination treatment using both is necessary to effectively lower the amount of virus in the blood.
-It appears this cocktail will no longer result in complete eradication of the virus.
+HIV can become resistant to each class of drugs, so a combination treatment is necessary to lower the amount of virus in the blood.
+However this cocktail does not result in complete eradication of the virus.
 Persons who have stopped the drug cocktail even after two years of treatment have generally had a rapid return of the virus.

 Antiretroviral drugs do not cure HIV infection or AIDS and can have severe side effects: